Objective

 We crafted user requirements and interface guidelines for BattleView's development, leading six bi-monthly iterative cycles.
 These guided our creation of wireframes, graphics, 3D models, and visualizations, culminating in updates to the latest build after each cycle.

-• Flexibility: The UI can be tailored to suit various tasks and functions.
+• Flexibility: The UI can adapt to different tasks and workflows.

-• Adaptability: Updates can easily introduce new roles, techniques, or procedures.
+• Adaptability: Regular updates can introduce new roles and procedures.

 Conclusion

-Like all worthy tasks, leading this project was challenging and rewarding.
-There was so much wisdom gained and I look forward to seeing what the PRISM does next.
+Leading the PRISM project was both challenging and deeply rewarding.
+I gained invaluable insights throughout the process, and I look forward to seeing how the PRISM system evolves.

 Design by Aaron Harlan 2024